Program your radio, then program yourself for flying

 The mental and physical demands of sports vary.
 For example, boxing is physically demanding, while golf is mostly a mental exercise.
 Likewise, our cool sport is mentally intense with some fine motor skills mixed in.

 Our bodies and minds are amazing organic machines.
-Similar to a super computer, our minds can process and store tremendous amounts of data.
+Similar to a supercomputer, our minds can process and store tremendous amounts of data.
 Our brains are constantly reprogrammed with software updates.
 We are each made up of a complex network of connections called nerves.
 These nerves fill our bodies and our brains.

 Anyone who can fly an RC helicopter has done a substantial amount of reprogramming of his or her mind.
 There is no such thing as a natural RC pilot.
 We all have to learn the same mental orientations as anyone else.